 The Rhodes Trust Scholarship (Postgraduate)

-The Rhodes Trust Scholarship is intended for postgraduate students from Southern Africa, including South Africa; Namibia; Botswana; Swaziland; Lesotho and Malawi.
-Applicants will be selected based on prior academic performance and will study at Oxford University in the United Kingdom.
-There will be a total of 89 students selected from 32 countries to partake in this scholarship.
+The Rhodes Trust Scholarship is open to graduate students in Southern Africa (including South Africa); Namibia; Botswana; Swaziland; Lesotho and Malawi.
+Applicants will be selected based on their previous academic performance and will study at Oxford University in the UK.
+A total of 89 students from 32 countries participated in the scholarship.
+Scholarship will cover the following expenses: tuition, living expenses and airfare to and from Oxford.

 - Bloemhof Girls’ High School, Rhenish Girls’ High School, Paul Roos Gymnasium, Stellenbosch (and partner schools).